Audemus jura nostra defendere: History

 The modern Alabama motto was added to the current coat of arms when it was created in 1923.
 It was officially adopted for use in 1939.
 It is the second state motto.
 The first motto was adopted by the Reconstruction Era state legislature on December 29, 1868, for use on the second Seal of Alabama.
 It depicted a bald eagle atop an American shield, holding a banner inscribed with the motto "Here We Rest" in its beak.

-The source of the current motto is drawn from the lines of "An Ode in Imitation of Alcaeus," also known by its first line, "What constitutes a State?"
-It was published in 1781 by the eighteenth-century liberal English philologist Sir William Jones.
+The source of the current motto is drawn from the lines of "An Ode in Imitation of Alcaeus", also known by its first line, "What constitutes a State?"
+It was published in 1781 by the 18th-century liberal English philologist Sir William Jones.
 This poem advanced his ideas on government and morality and was considered by scholars as his greatest political poem.
 In it he criticizes the widespread corruption of the day and misuse of monarchical power.
 The words were adjusted by Marie Bankhead Owen into a motto, which was then translated into Latin by Professor W. B. Saffold, of the University of Alabama.